minthemiddle/context/php.md

 **Specific Instructions:**

 *   **Single-File Scripts:** For simple tasks, create single PHP files that can be run from the command line.
 Use Composer for dependency management.
-*   **Web Applications:** For web applications, use the Laravel framework.
-Follow Laravel's conventions for routing, controllers, models, and views.
+*   **Web Applications:** For web applications, use also a single file with a simple server, such as PHP's built-in web server.
+Ensure proper routing and handling of requests, including error handling and response formatting, and implement proper security measures such as CSRF protection and XSS prevention, including input validation and output encoding.
 *   **Input Validation:** Always validate user input to prevent security vulnerabilities.
 *   **Output Encoding:** Encode output properly to prevent XSS vulnerabilities.
 *   **Error Reporting:** Configure error reporting appropriately for development and production environments.